RobertRosca/vip-ipykernel/README.md

 If you want to revert the changes, run `python3 -m ipykernel install --user`, this will re-install the default `python3` kernel.

-Alternatively, if you don't want to overwrite the default kernel, then you can pass a name (`python3 -m vip_ipykernel.kernelspec --user --name venv-kernel`) to so that the appears separately in the list of kernels, this way it's a bit more obvious how the notebooks are intended to run.
+Alternatively, if you don't want to overwrite the default kernel, then you can pass a name (`python3 -m vip_ipykernel.kernelspec --user --name venv-kernel`) to so that the kernel appears separately in the list of kernels and the default behaviour is not modified.

 ## How it Works